Opening up Open-World Tracking: Related Work

 \section{Related Work}

-\PAR{Related tasks and benchmarks.} Multi-object tracking (MOT) is a challenging problem with a rich history.
-MOT methods must localize objects in space and time, often in dense, crowded environments.
-Existing MOT datasets focus on closed-set domains in video~\cite{Geiger12CVPR,dendorfer20ijcv,Wen15arxiv} or LiDAR streams~\cite{Caesar20CVPR, sun20CVPR}.
+\PAR{Related tasks and benchmarks.} Multi-object tracking (MOT) is a challenging task which involves localizing objects in both space and time, often in dense, crowded environments.
+Existing MOT datasets focus on closed-set tracking on video~\cite{Geiger12CVPR,dendorfer20ijcv,Wen15arxiv,Yang19ICCV} or LiDAR streams~\cite{Caesar20CVPR, sun20CVPR}.
 Recent efforts move towards pixel-precise segmentation of tracked objects in video~\cite{Milan15CVPR,Voigtlaender19CVPR, Yang19ICCV, kim20cvpr, weber21arxiv} or LiDAR sequences~\cite{aygun21cvpr}, and study performance in the long tail of object classes~\cite{dave20ECCV}.

-The related tasks of visual object tracking (VOT)~\cite{kristan16TPAMI,kristan2015visual,kristan2017visual} and segmentation (VOS)~\cite{Perazzi16CVPR,PontTuset17arxiv,Caelles18arXiv,Caelles19arXiv} focus on tracking generic targets whose classes are not known a-priori, but are pre-localized as bounding box~\cite{kristan16TPAMI} or a segmentation mask~\cite{Perazzi16CVPR} in the first frame.
-Our work reconciles the perspectives from the MOT and VOT communities.

-Closer to our work are the tasks of unsupervised video object segmentation (UVOS)~\cite{Caelles19arXiv} and motion segmentation~\cite{irani1998unified,shi1998motion,bideau2016detailed}, where (possibly) multiple objects that exhibit dominant motion need to be tracked and segmented, without first-frame initialization.
-Here, objects are generally assumed to be present for the entire video clip and must exhibit motion salience -- a special case of open-world tracking.
-Almost all classes in such benchmarks, \eg, ~\cite{Caelles19arXiv}, exist in COCO, and thus almost all methods achieve excellent performance by training or pre-training on COCO.
+Closer to our work is unsupervised video object segmentation (UVOS)~\cite{Caelles19arXiv} and motion segmentation~\cite{irani1998unified,shi1998motion,bideau2016detailed}, where multiple objects that are present throughout the video and exhibit dominant motion need to be tracked and segmented.
+However, almost all classes in these benchmarks exist in COCO, and almost all methods \cite{luiten20WACV,Athar20eccv} achieve excellent performance by training on COCO.
 Our work explicitly evaluates on classes \emph{beyond} COCO.